This section includes information about:

 Sometimes the police have a choice of whether to charge a person with mental illness with having committed a relatively minor crime or to take them to a public mental health facility.
 The police will consider the nature of the charge, the person’s criminal record, and the circumstances of the particular offence alleged to have been committed.

 The Police may also become involved if patients who are involuntarily detained in mental health facilities under the Mental Health Act 2007 leave without permission (‘abscond’).
 Patients who abscond from care may represent a significant risk to themselves or others.
 If this is the case, the hospital may call the Police to locate that person and bring them back to that hospital.
 The hospital should provide to the Police a recent risk assessment conducted on the person, legal paperwork confirming they are lawfully detained under the Mental Health Act 2007 and a recent photo or other material that will assist in locating that person.

-Similarly, Police may also become involved if someone does not comply with (‘breaches’) a A Community Treatment Order is a legal order made by a Local Court Magistrate or the Mental Health Review Tribunal.
-It authorises the compulsory care and treatment, usually including the regular administration of medication, of a person with mental illness living in the community. and a breach order is made.
+Similarly, Police may also become involved if someone does not comply with (‘breaches’) a A Community Treatment Order is a legal order made by the Mental Health Review Tribunal, or in some circumstances, a Magistrate.
+It authorises the compulsory care and treatment, usually including the regular administration of medication, of a person with mental illness living in the community.
+The order is implemented by a public community mental health service, often in collaboration with a range of community managed organisations providing psychosocial care and support services. and a breach order is made.
 Police have the power to enter a person’s premises for the purpose of detaining them by virtue of the breach order.
 Police cannot use force to enter a person’s premises for this purpose without a warrant.

 Updated April 22, 2020